PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 same imported global function names, avoiding a compatibility wrapper or source template change.

+Binary expression selection and source emission are also owned by `pytorch_emitters.py`.
+Integer division, scalar comparison coercion, channel-first aliases, fused activations, channel-last materialization, and runtime broadcast alignment now live together with the complete binary dispatch table.
+The stored generated pipeline still calls its original exporter global;
+that name is a thin compatibility adapter which injects the exporter's existing broadcast target-shape policy into the Torch-free emitter.
+The adapter contains no statement-emission logic, and its shape policy can be separated later without changing the pipeline contract.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,